 This course introduces the biochemistry of clinically-relevant carbohydrates, proteins, enzymes, lipids, and non-protein nitrogenous substances.
-Emphasis will be placed on the relationship between chemical structure and biological function along with analytical methods used to measure their presence.
+Emphasis will be placed on the relationship between

 Prerequisites: CHM2210 and CHM2210L

 Molecular Diagnostics

 This course will present advanced theories and concepts relating to use of molecular diagnostics within the medical laboratory setting.
 Emphasis shall be placed on cytogenetic, DNA extraction, amplification, separation, and sequencing technique.
 Methods of assessing analytical and clinical reliability and cost-effectiveness will also be discussed.